King Henry VIII of England

 Fifth Wife: Catherine Howard

-As Henry was disinterested in Anne of Cleves, Catherine quickly caught his eye.
+Being was disinterested in Anne of Cleves, Catherine quickly caught Henry VIII’s eye.
 Catherine, well aware of the King’s interest, set out to captivate him.
 Her relatives encouraged her scheming and soon the King was showering favors upon Catherine.
 On the day after the annulment of his marriage to Anne of Cleves, Henry was urged by his council, headed by Catherine’s uncle, to marry again “for the comfort of the realm.”
 Henry and Catherine were married at Hampton Court Palace on July 28, 1540.

 For a while, Henry’s marriage seemed to rejuvenate him.
 However, young Catherine found no joy in a husband who was old, physically gross, and repugnant.
 Catherine began affairs with Francis Dereham and Thomas Culpepper, two young men whom she had affairs with while in the Dowager Duchess of Norfolk’s household.
 Jane Boleyn, one of Catherine’s ladies-in-waiting and the widow of George Boleyn, executed for supposedly having an affair with his sister Anne Boleyn, aided and abetted Catherine in these affairs.
 Jane had testified, most likely falsely, against her husband and sister-in-law.
 An informer told the council about Catherine’s affairs.